panchiniak/baremetal/README.md

 # EMNIES Ansible Project Handler

-This document will guide you through the installation of EMNIES Ansible Project Handler.
+This document will guide you through the installation and usage of EMNIES Ansible Project Handler.

 ## OS Requirement